National Defense Authorization Act for Fiscal Year 2020

 Budget/Funding

-The 2020 NDAA provides $738 billion in topline funding for DOD, defense-related programs of the Department of Energy, and defense-related activities of other federal agencies, with a base budget of nearly $660 billion and an additional $71.5 billion in funding for overseas contingency operations.
-In total, the 2020 NDAA authorizes an increase of nearly $25 billion in national defense topline funding in comparison to the 2019 NDAA.
+The 2020 NDAA provides $738 billion in topline funding for DOD, defense-related programs of the Department of Energy, and defense-related activities of other federal agencies.
+Its base budget is nearly $660 billion, and an additional $71.5 billion is funded for overseas contingency operations.
+In total, the 2020 NDAA authorizes an increase of nearly $25 billion in national defense topline funding compared to the 2019 NDAA.

 Section 861 modifies how the DOD acquisition workforce is managed, trained, and selected.
-Specifically, it requires DOD to implement a professional certification program based on standards developed by a third party–accredited program that utilizes nationally or internationally recognized standards.
-The purpose of the DOD certification program is to establish a professional certification requirement for all members of its acquisition workforce.
+Specifically, it requires DOD to implement a professional certification program based on standards developed by a third-party–accredited program that utilizes nationally or internationally recognized standards.
+The DOD certification program aims to establish a professional certification requirement for all members of its acquisition workforce.

 Establishment of the U.S. Space Force